 Step 4: Configure the custom dimension in Google Analytics

-To help create useful reports and dashboards the pageview configuration also sends over the publication name, page number, product name (Gold+) and group name (Enterprise only) to Google Analytics as custom dimensions.
+To help create useful reports and dashboards, the pageview configuration also sends over the publication name, page number, product name (Gold+), and group name (Enterprise only) to Google Analytics as custom dimensions.
 These can be used to, for example, filter the data for a specific publication or list the page numbers in your reports.

-Use custom dimension in your reports:
+Use custom dimensions in your reports: